-- Implement the State Weed Plan and evaluate its effectiveness over time. - Foster the involvement of all relevant government, industry and community organisations in coordinated weed management at regional and local levels. - Develop risk assessment and priority setting methods. - Manage public awareness and promotion campaigns. - Facilitate the development of training in weed identification and management. - Coordinate the development of information systems (databases) on distribution, weed ecology and management options.
+- Lead implementation of the State Weed Plan and evaluate its effectiveness over time. - Develop the State Weed Action Plan. - Foster the involvement of all relevant government, industry and community organisations in coordinated weed management at regional and local levels. - Develop risk assessment and priority setting methods. - Manage public awareness and promotion campaigns. - Facilitate the development of training in weed identification and management. - Coordinate the development of information systems (databases) on distribution, weed ecology and management options. - Foster Codes of Practice relevant to industries with a stakeholding in weed management. - Foster and support research and development of weed management systems based on best management practice. - Coordinate the development of a spatial information system for recording weed location and management. - Identify the Weeds of State Significance (WOSS) as high priority targets for action.